swiss-ai-center/a-guide-to-mlops/presentation/README.md

 Before we start:

-💻 macOS, Linux, Windows with WSL2
+💻 macOS, Linux, or Windows with WSL2

 📝 Editor and Terminal (VS Code recommended)